Diversity, Equity & Inclusion Resources

 Affinity Groups Support Spaces (ODEI)

-Drop-in Office Hours (ODEI)
+Office Hours (ODEI)

 The Office of Diversity, Equity & Inclusion hosts weekly virtual office hours to support students’ success in remote learning environments.
 The DEI staff will be present to answer any questions, listen to concerns, and to share resources.